Semantic data model

 For more information view the list of available component data models.

 Mapping is the process of linking datapoints and meta data to the semantic data model of a specific project.
-Thus, it is the process of describing the assignment of datapints to pins and attributes to instanced component.
+Thus, it is the process of describing the assignment of datapints to pins and attributes to an instanced component.

 Mapping datapoints to pins of instanced components specifies the semantic of datapoints and their component affiliation.
 Information on a component affiliation can be taken from planning documentation, system overviews, and also native meta data generated and collected by aedifion.